 Mustard powder ~ liquid yellow mustard will work as a sub

 Chili powder ~ leave this out if you need a truly nightshade free sauce.
-You can add a bit of cumin for a savory flavor, but it won’t have the same taste as chili powder.
+You can add a bit of cumin for a savory flavor instead.

-You could serve these saucy lentils on a burger bun, sloppy joe style, or make them the star of the plate on their own with a couple of sides.
+~ Serve these saucy lentils on a burger bun, sloppy joe style, or make them the star of the plate on their own with a couple of sides.